intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 From this perspective, application of Postel's advice to the implementation of a protocol specification that does not change is logical, even necessary.
-But that suggests that the problem is with the presumption of immutability of specifications.
+But that suggests that the problem is with the assumption that the situation - existing specifications and implementations - are unable to change.

 As already established, this is not a sustainable.
 For a protocol to be viable, it is necessary for both specifications and implementations to be responsive to